martinpllu/eyeball/README.md

 # Run the test again (usually afer a code change is made) using the same command as above.
 # If the new output exactly matches the baseline output, eyeball reports a PASS.
 # Otherwise, eyeball reports a FAIL and displays a diff between the new and baseline output,
-# and the new output is stored in embellish.out.eyeball
+# and the new output is stored in embellish.out.eyeball.

 # If the difference in output is expected, you can update the baseline:

 eyeball --update embellish.out